zwischenloesung/acme-tiny-setup/README.md

 Promise
 -------

-Sure this role may change in the future, but we will only expand features to not break backwards compatibility.
+Sure, this role may change in the future, but we will only expand features to not break backwards compatibility.

 If radical changes should become necessary, a new role will be created, probably with an 'ng' or version suffix...